apache/apisix/docs/en/latest/plugins/wolf-rbac.md

 }'
 ```

-You can visit the dashboard: `http://127.0.0.1:9080/apisix/dashboard/`, to complete the above operations through the web interface, first add a consumer:
+You also can complete the above operations through the web interface, first add a consumer:
 ![](../../../assets/images/plugin/wolf-rbac-1.png)

 Then add the wolf-rbac plugin to the consumer page: